skypjack/entt/docs/md/faq.md

 ## Duplicate storage for the same component

-It's rare but you can see double sometimes, especially when it comes to storage.
+It is rare, but you can see double sometimes, especially when it comes to storage.
 This can be caused by a conflict in the hash assigned to the various component types (one of a kind) or by bugs in your compiler ([more common](https://github.com/skypjack/entt/issues/1063) apparently).<br/>